-This is the fourth annual report from the RAPTOR scheme detailing direct threats and pressures (other than habitat related threats and pressures) facing birds of prey in Ireland.
+This is the fifth annual report from the RAPTOR scheme detailing direct threats and pressures (other than habitat related threats and pressures) facing birds of prey in Ireland.
 A key objective of the RAPTOR scheme is to provide a platform for informed, targeted and effective approaches in addressing these threats and pressures.

 Poisoning (whether intentional or not) and persecution (always illegal) are of particular concern.
 Poisoning of any wildlife (other than rats or mice) is recorded, because in the vast majority of cases raptors could have ingested the same poison, or fed on prey that had itself been poisoned.
-In 2014, a total of 34 poisoning or bird of prey persecution incidents were confirmed in Ireland.
-This is the largest number of confirmed incidents since the RAPTOR protocol came into being in 2011 and represents 100% increase on 17 incidents in 2012.
-The 34 poison/persecution incidents were comprised of 29 poison incidents involving 26 birds of prey and 1 corvid (a Raven).
-Of these 29 poison incidents, poisoned meat baits were found in 11 cases.
-In addition, there were 5 separate incidents where birds of prey were shot.
+In 2015, a total of 35 poisoning or bird of prey persecution incidents were confirmed in Ireland.
+This is the largest number of confirmed incidents since the RAPTOR protocol came into being in 2011 and follows an increasing trend in recent years.
+The 35 poison/persecution incidents were comprised of 26 poison incidents involving 23 birds of prey and 3 poison bait incidents (2 of which resulted in the deaths of multiple bird deaths including Starlings and corvids, as well as dogs).
+In addition, there were 9 separate incidents where birds of prey were shot - the highest number of such incidents recorded in a single year since records began.
 A number of suspected and unconfirmed incidents were also recorded.
 Such incidents are held on the NPWS RAPTOR database.
 Such cases are as informative and important as confirmed cases in providing data on threats to our raptors.

-Of the raptors confirmed to have been poisoned or persecuted in 2014, the most frequent casualty was Common Buzzard (16) followed by Peregrine Falcon (7), Sparrowhawk (3), Kestrel (2), White-tailed Sea Eagle (2), Red Kite (1) and Barn Owl (1).
+Of the raptors confirmed to have been poisoned or persecuted in 2015, the most frequent casualty was Common Buzzard (15), Red Kite (5) Barn Owl (3), Peregrine Falcon (2), Kestrel (2), White-tailed Sea Eagle (1), Sparrowhawk (1), Long-eared Owl (1) and Hen Harrier (1).